Activity

 Overview

 This classic board game has been reinvented into a classroom-sized activity, including many New Brunswick tourist attractions!
-Students will work together to plan a budget and make critical financial decisions.
+Learners will work together to plan a budget and make critical financial decisions.

 What You’ll Need